 Deliver excellence in service

-DEQ remains committed to maintaining state authorization for this program rather than having the U.S. Environmental Protection Agency run the program.
-This ensures flexibility and responsiveness in implementing the Hazardous Waste Program in Oregon.
+DEQ remains committed to maintaining state authorization for the Hazardous Waste Program..
+DEQ’s continued program operation ensures flexibility and responsiveness in implementing the Hazardous Waste Program in Oregon.

-Since January 1986, EPA has authorized Oregon to manage the state’s hazardous waste or Resource Conservation and Recovery Act program.
+Since January 1986, EPA has authorized Oregon to manage the state’s hazardous waste, or Resource Conservation and Recovery Act, program.
 DEQ implements the state Hazardous Waste Program, as defined in ORS 466.086 and as applied in OAR 340-100-0002, to ensure harmful wastes are properly managed from “cradle to grave.”

 ORS 466.165(1) authorizes DEQ to collect fees to “carry on the monitoring, inspection and surveillance program established under ORS 466.195 and to cover related administrative costs.”
 (ORS 466.165(1)).

 Annually, DEQ’s Hazardous Waste Program receives approximately $3.5 million from multiple sources, including various fees (79 percent), a federal grant (20 percent), and small cost recovery funds (1 percent).
-Required General Fund reductions and shifts to a grant- and fee-based program ended the program’s General Fund allocation in 2014.
+The Program’s General Fund allocation ended in 2014 during an Agency-wide shift to grant and fee-based program funding.
 The Oregon Legislature approved a budget of 25 full-time equivalent staff for the program’s 2017-2019 budget.
 Current revenue supports 19 full-time staff.

 The proposed fees would address the forecasted $1.2 million - $1.5 million deficit in Hazardous Waste Program revenue for the 2019-21 biennium.
 This shortfall threatens DEQ’s ability to ensure safe management and disposal of hazardous waste and greatly reduces compliance assistance to small businesses.
-It also potentially impacts Oregon’s ability to retain federal authorization of the Hazardous Waste Program.
+It also potentially impacts Oregon’s ability to maintain state’s federally authorized Hazardous Waste Program.

 DEQ proposes revising: